chrkau/christiankaula.com/content/code/2009-07-09-multi-object-edit-django-formsets.md

 **Edit 31.10.2012:**

-Thanks to [Trinh Nguyen](https://twitter.com/dangtrinhnt) for bringing my attention to some stupid errors in the code and the inspiration do do some more commenting.
+Thanks to [Trinh Nguyen](https://twitter.com/dangtrinhnt) for bringing my attention to some stupid errors in the code and the inspiration to do some more commenting.